A Unified Korean Olympic Team Walked In The Opening Ceremonies — But These Koreans Weren't A Fan

 Na also said he wasn’t really a fan of the conservative protesters demonstrating in the area.

 Blurring the line further, a member of a different anti-Olympics activist group said he actually liked the idea of the Korean peninsula team.
-Lee Gyung-Ryul, a protester with No Olympics Anywhere, said he thought the way the Korean government combined the teams was a little haphazard, but was happy they did it.
+Lee Gyung-ryul, a protester with No Olympics Anywhere, said he thought the way the Korean government combined the teams was a little haphazard, but was happy they did it.

 “I think it's significant that for the past 10 years, both sides of Korea have not been involved together in any sports events,” he said.